-Exceptionally well-qualified applicants may be conditionally admitted upon completion of the application process.
-Generally, candidates for admission are ranked based on strength of academic history (GPA) and test scores, healthcare or related work experience, motivation, volunteer or community service, leadership experiences, maturation of learning, references, interviews, and/or supplemental application questions, where applicable.
-Preference may be given to applicants from the Charlotte-Mecklenburg area and academically qualified employees of Carolinas HealthCare System.
-The Admission, Progression and Graduation (APG) Committee makes admission decisions and the admissions office notifies applicants of the decision, which may include conditional admission, placement on the alternate list, or denial.
+Exceptionally well-qualified applicants may be admitted upon completion of the application process.
+Generally, candidates for admission are ranked based on strength of academic history (GPA) and test scores, healthcare or related work experience, motivation, volunteer or community service, leadership experiences, maturation of learning, and/or supplemental application questions, where applicable.
+Some programs also utilize references and interviews in the selection process.
+Preference may be given to applicants from the Charlotte-Mecklenburg area and academically qualified employees of Atrium Health.
+The Admission, Progression and Graduation (APG) Committee makes admission decisions based on recommendations received from the programs after a faculty review of the candidates.
+The admissions office notifies applicants of the decision, which may include admission, placement on the alternate list, or denial.
+All offers of admission are contingent upon successful completion of all pre-enrollment requirements.
 Students placed on the alternate list are notified as space becomes available.

-Conditional Admission Requirements by Program
+Admission Requirements by Program

 Admission to the following programs is competitive and offered on a space-available basis.
-To be considered for conditional admission, applicants must submit an online college application form, the application fee, and all necessary items required by specified deadlines.
+To be considered for admission, applicants must submit an online college application form, the application fee, and all necessary items required by specified deadlines.